Skip to main content

 Most QR scanning issues are caused by camera settings, lighting conditions, or power-saving settings on the terminal.

-• If the camera does not start, check that the browser has permission to use the camera and that camera access is allowed in the device’s operating system.
+• If the camera does not start, check that the browser has permission to use the camera and that camera access is enabled in the device’s operating system.

-• On the QR scanner page, there is a Refresh button that can be used to reload the webpage.
-Reloading the page can often resolve temporary camera or scanning issues.
+• On the QR scanner page, there is a Refresh button that can be used to update the webpage.
+Reloading the page can often resolve temporary issues with the camera or scanning.

 • There is also a Settings page on the QR scanner.
 Here you can choose between the cameras available on the device.
-For example, on an iPad, you can choose between the front and rear camera.
+For example, on an iPad you can choose between the front and rear camera.
 It is recommended to use the front camera, as it typically provides the best QR scanning experience.
-However, test both options.
+However, you can test which works best.

-• If the QR code cannot be scanned, ensure even and adequate lighting at the scanning point and hold the QR code approximately 15–45 cm from the camera.
+• If the QR code cannot be scanned, ensure there is even and sufficient lighting at the scanning point and hold the QR code at a distance of approximately 15–45 cm from the camera.

-• If the terminal screen goes black, locks, or turns off, automatic sleep, screen dimming, and power-saving features must be disabled, as the terminal is intended for 24/7 operation.
+• If the terminal screen turns black, locks, or powers off, you should disable automatic sleep mode, screen dimming, and power-saving features, as the terminal is intended to run 24/7.

 Did this answer your question?